Lucas Giolito: Cleveland Guardians

+Boston Red Sox

+On January 3, 2024, Giolito signed a one-year contract with the Boston Red Sox, with a player option after the first season.
+In early March, Red Sox manager Alex Cora stated that Giolito would miss the start of the season due to discomfort in his right elbow.
+It was later announced that Giolito would have surgery and was expected to miss the entire season.
+An internal brace procedure was performed on March 12, involving repair to his ulnar collateral ligament.
+Giolito did not play in 2024 and exercised his $19 million option for 2025.

+Giolito made 26 starts for the Red Sox in 2025, with a 10–4 record and a 3.41 ERA.
+He declined his option after the season and became a free agent.

 Personal life

-Giolito is the son of actress Lindsay Frost and video game producer Rick Giolito.
-His one grandfather, Warren Frost, was an actor.
-His other grandfather, Silvio Giolito, was a two time Olympic Fencer and multiple time US National Champion.
-His brother Casey is also an actor.
-His uncle, Mark Frost, is a novelist, television screenwriter, and producer.
-He is best known as the co-creator of Twin Peaks with David Lynch.
-His other uncle, Scott Frost, is also a writer.
+Giolito is the son of actress Lindsay Frost and actor Rick Giolito.
+His maternal grandfather, Warren Frost, was an actor, while his paternal grandfather, Silvio Giolito, was a two time Olympic fencer and multiple time US National Champion.
+Lucas’ brother Casey is an actor, while his uncle, Mark Frost, is a novelist, television screenwriter, and producer best known as the co-creator of Twin Peaks with David Lynch.
+Another uncle, Scott Frost, is a writer.

 In December 2018, Giolito married his high school sweetheart, Ariana Dubelko-Giolito.
+On July 11, 2023, Giolito announced that the couple had filed for divorce.